Chubby Newsom: “Chubby’s Confession”

 When you get right down to it history really is the study of two things.
 What happened and what might’ve happened.

 THAT alternative easier to speculate about and is fascinating to consider.
-What if The Wright Brothers hadn’t gotten their plane off the ground, or what if they’d devoted their time and energy to making better apple cider instead of aeronautics?
+For instance, what if The Wright Brothers hadn’t gotten their plane off the ground, or what if they’d devoted their time and energy to making better apple cider instead of aeronautics?
 How would the 20th Century as a whole have changed?
 Not just recreational travel, but also how wars were fought and won and the subsequent fate of nations?

 But what if it weren’t so?
 If records that altered rock’s direction significantly had not come out, then the road we’d be travelling would’ve remained pretty much the same as it had been before.
-The sounds, the views out the window, all of it, would be a lot like it was before.

 Someone, somewhere had to make a decision – maybe a risky decision – to take a different turn along the route, heading off to someplace unknown.
 DeLuxe Records had just done that with Chubby Newsom and the result had far-reaching effects.